teknomo/IdealFlowNetwork/README.md

 # Ideal Flow Network

-Ideal Flow Network (IFN) is a Python module and library to compute network efficiency based on the theory of Ideal Flow proposed by [Kardi Teknomo](http://people.revoledu.com/kardi/) and his team.
+Ideal Flow Network (IFN) is a Python module and library to compute for the network efficiency based on the theory of Ideal Flow proposed by [Kardi Teknomo](http://people.revoledu.com/kardi/) and his team.
 Ideal Flow is a new concept to analyze transportation networks.
 For traffic assignment using IFN, check the user guide for more details.
 Example of scenarios can also be downloaded from SampleScenario folder.